rockstarsmaf/drone-simulator-using-google-maps/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.1.

+Simple website that simulates the drone motion on Google Maps based on user-provided information.
+Start position for your drone is your current location in the map, then move the following drone to the latitude and longitude provided by the user.
+The user also inputs the time in milliseconds, that is the time take by the drone to reach the destination.

+Features:
+1) Display world maps (you can use any of the map providers available) in your app background, you can use npm packages for the same.
+2) Take latitude,longitude and time as input from the user.
+3) When a user clicks on the 'simulate' button, use Google map marker to display the drone and draw the entire expected path.
+Keep updating the drone position with time and also update the progress over the map.

+Extra features:
+1) Provide user functionality to pause/resume the simulation.
+2) Give users the ability to simulate multiple drones in parallel.

+`To simulate multiple drones, when in simulation mode add new user details and click on simulation.
+Number of times user submits data, that many drones are created and moved from current location to thier respective destination in the given time.`

 ## Install node_modules

 Run `npm i` and the node modules file will be installed.